beegeiger/Safework-Project/docs/seeding_new_cities.md

 	- Then add a Source Record (referencing the appropriate police_dept_id number) to the dbase.
 For example:

 		source11 = Source(source_id=11, s_name="socrata", police_dept_id=9, s_description="NYPD Socrata API Historic Data", url="https://data.cityofnewyork.us/resource/9s4h-37hy.json?$where=pd_desc%20like%20%27%25PROST%25%27&$limit=50000", s_type="gov api")

 		db.session.add(source11)

 		db.session.commit

 ### Actually Adding the Incident Data
 - Look at the table for Incidents in the model.py file to see the fields applicable...Most, like the city and datetime are pretty self-explanatory.
 Make sure you find the police report ID (THEIR unique field for each incident) so you can add that to the police_rec_num field for the incident.

+- Look at the function "add_incident_data" and use it as a template for seeding the new city.
+You can either make a standalone function or add it as another "elif" to the add_incident_data_start function.
+Eventually, this should be all be uniform, but formatting the seed file is a relatively low priority.